Sorry... this game is not playable in your browser.

 In some cases, you may run out of moves to make with the cards you have.
 If so, just restart the game and try again!

 Sort out your cards as best you can at the start of the game, before revealing the top card(s) of the stock deck.
-Start out by scanning the tableau for any cards that can be stacked up.
+Start by scanning the tableau for any cards that can be stacked up.
 Work your way around the cards that are already visible then move on to the stock deck.
 Keeping rows of cards stacked in order can help you to decipher which cards still need to be revealed.

 One of the most important things to focus on is revealing the face-down cards in the tableau.
-Sometimes you will have choices of which card to move onto a stack and in these cases you should always try to move a card that will reveal a new face-down card.
+Sometimes you will have choices of which card to move onto a stack and in these cases, you should always try to move a card that will reveal a new face-down card.

 When you draw a card from the stock deck, look carefully at the cards you have already revealed below to try and place the newly drawn card.
 It’s best to take things one card at a time before consulting the deck for a new pull.

-When you come across an Ace, double click it or drag it to the top right corner to place it into an open foundation pile (you can also double click to automatically move any card).
+When you come across an Ace, double-click it or drag it to the top right corner to place it into an open foundation pile (you can also double-click to automatically move any card).
 Once you have an Ace in the foundation, you can start stacking cards of the same suit on top, starting with 2 and ending with King.
 Try to add cards to the foundation whenever possible This will help clear out your tableau and make room for you to stack more cards.

 Sometimes you may be able to "borrow" a card back from the foundation in order to stack a newly-revealed card from the tableau.
 Doing so is usually worth it, as it's critical to reveal hidden cards underneath the newly revealed card.

-Playing Solitaire can help you work on your patience and decision making skills.
+Playing Solitaire can help you work on your patience and decision-making skills.
 You may start to get frustrated if you keep running out of moves.
 That is totally normal and if you feel frustrated, go ahead and take a break with another game and then come back.
 Solitaire is all about patience and having fun so take your time learning the game.

-As you get better, a few rounds of Solitaire can also help ease your mind of stress and help you focus your energy into completing the game.
+As you get better, a few rounds of Solitaire can also help ease your mind of stress and help you focus your energy on completing the game.
 Solitaire can be soothing for a lot of people as the games often follow a similar flow and rhythm.

 Is it possible to win every game of solitaire?